better-internet/radworks-docs/docs/getting-started.md

 <home path>/.radicle/bin/git-remote-rad
 ```

-With the remote helper installed, you will be able to [push changes][pc] to your
+With the remote helper installed, you will be able to [push changes][pc] from your working copies to your Radicle
-[Radicle installation][ri], which will be published by the Upstream client.
+[monorepo][ri] or [fetch changes][fc] from other peers via the `rad` remote.
+The Radicle Upstream client then publishes these changes to the Radicle network.

-To learn how to use Radicle, continue on to the [Using Radicle][ur] section.
+To start using Radicle, continue on to the [Using Radicle][ur] section.

 [ur]: using-radicle/overview.md
 [di]: understanding-radicle/glossary.md/#device-id
 [pc]: using-radicle/pushing-changes
+[fc]: using-radicle/fetching-and-merging
 [rg]: understanding-radicle/faq.md#
-[ri]: understanding-radicle/how-it-works.md
+[ri]: understanding-radicle/how-it-works.md/#git-implementation
 [sn]: using-radicle/running-a-seed-node.md

 [id]: /img/identity.png